rdegges/rdegges-blog/articles/2010/the-asterisk-spooling-daemon.md

 ## How The Spooling Daemon Works

 Now, when users create a call file, the spooling daemon will process that file.
 But how does it do it?
-Now that we’ve seen `struct outgoing`, let’s look at the `apply_outgoing` function which parses call files, and populates an outgoing struct while verifying that all lines are syntactically correct.
+Now that we've seen `struct outgoing`, let's look at the `apply_outgoing` function which parses call files, and populates an outgoing struct while verifying that all lines are syntactically correct.